philippelt/netatmo-api-python/usage.md

     * Output : camera dictionary or None

   * **cameraUrls** (camera=None, home=None, cid=None) : return Urls to access camera live feed
-    * Input : camera name and home name or cameraID to lookup (str)
+    * Input : camera name and optional home name or cameraID to lookup (str)
-    * Output : tuple with the vpn_url (for remote access) and local url to access the camera live feed
+    * Output : tuple with the vpn_url (for remote access) and local url to access the camera (commands)

+  * **url** (camera=None, home=None, cid=None) : return the best url to access camera live feed
+    * Input : camera name and optional home name or cameraID to lookup (str)
+    * Output : the local url if available to reduce internet bandwith usage else the vpn url

   * **personsAtHome** (home=None) : return the list of known persons who are at home
     * Input : home name to lookup (str)